minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 which is what this paper focuses on, need to become elected through a bi-yearly congressional election.
-To improve chances of election, these candidates get financial contributions, which they spend on advertisments, rallies and handouts
+To improve chances of election, these candidates get financial contributions, which they spend on advertisments, rallies and handouts to attract more votes @Weschle_2022c p.24.

-@Weschle_2022c p.24.
+// Reason for Contribution
+Although it is clear that candidates need contributions to fund their campaigns, the question remains: why would corporations via PACs or individuals give money to candidates which they will not return?
+Stratmann makes the assumption that "firms are profit-maximizing and don’t make contributions for reasons that do not benefit their bottom line", meaning that companies' campaign spending is strategic @stratmann-2017 @Denzau-Munger-1986 @Weschle_2022c p.25.
+What these companies receive in return for their contribution, however, is unclear
+@stratmann-2017.
+Stratmann defines three types of goals for contributions, the first is access to the candidate, the second is to influence election and the third is to contribute to the candidate most likely to win @stratmann-2005 p.146
+@stratmann-2017 p.13.
+Weschle determines that what campaign donors receive in return to contributing to candidates is either influence, meaning they change the opinion of the candidate by contributing to their campaign, or the support of a candidate that has your interest at heart.
+Specifically small scale contributors follow both methods @Weschle_2022c pp.26-28.

+// Überleitung, reason for contribution to correlation between 2 vars Besides the literatur dicussing the reasons for campaign spending, the question is also whether there is a positive correlation between candidates receiving contributions and receiving increased vote shares.
+If this were the case, then campaign spending would be more straightforward, since this would mean that successful election can be assumed.

 == Correlation Contributions & Votes in Corporate Interests

+// can we assume correlation?
 One would assume that receiving more campaign contributions would relate to a higher chance of getting elected, yet there is no clear correlation between campaign contributions and the vote shares which candidates receive
 @stratmann-2005 @Weschle_2022c p.24.
-In fact, there are a host of factors that influence the vote shares and contributions of politicials, which are endogenous
+In fact, there are a host of factors that influence the amount of campaign contributions of politicials, which are often endogenously (?) estimated for vote shares @Weschle_2022c p.24.
-@Weschle_2022c p.24.
-Among those factors are:

-// formulate these bullet points better...
-- such as the competition in the electoral race between the candidates
-  @Weschle_2022c p.25
-- the contribution limits imposed on states @Weschle_2022c p.25
-- strategic spending to candidates @Denzau-Munger-1986 @Weschle_2022c p.25
-- industry specific results, specific legislation, p.27.28 @Weschle_2022c
-- Economic Literature states that the campaign contributions received depend on:
-  @stratmann-1995 p.128
-  //  explained by Lott, higher in states with bigger gov. @stratmann-2005 p.148
-  // https://www.opensecrets.org/elections-overview/most-expensive-races -> expensive races, most competitive races, etc.
-  - party spread of the voter base "by the distribution of left-wing/right-wing voters in the district in which candidates are running" @stratmann-2017 p.9
+// factors to include to explain correlation between contribs & votes Geographical factors play a role in contribution, for example.
+A contribution amount is worth more in some congressional districts than in others, since costs like rallying and advertising is priced differently in districts
+@stratmann-2009.
+Similarly, contribution limits imposed on certain US states caps the contribution amount some candidates may receive @Weschle_2022c p.25, and candidates from states with larger governments receive more contributions on average @stratmann-2005 p.148 @bronars-lott-1997.
+Factors which depend on the nature of the election are also influence the level of contributions, since expected closeness of the election outcome also changes the average contribution amounts, i.e. incumbents who expect their position to be threatened, will be incentivised to spend more @Weschle_2022c, @stratmann-2017 p.8. p.25.
+The partisan "leaning" of the state also determines which candidates are up for race
-- PAC contributions depend on the incumbency status of legislators, since there is a "tendency of companies to direct their contributions to incumbents"
+@stratmann-2017 p.9.
+PAC contributions in particular depend on the incumbency status of the candidate, since incumbents receive more contribution on average
-  @Selling2023 @fouirnaies2014financial
-- expected closeness of outcomes -> "if incumbents expect that challengers pose no real threat, then incumbents will spend much less than if challengers did pose a threat" p.8 @stratmann-2017
-- correlation isnt enough, other factors influence, campaign contributions endogenously determined by a multitude of factors. @bronars-lott-1997 p.318
-- a contribution dollar doesnt go the same way, dep. on district where adv. is spent @stratmann-2009
-// Reason for Contribution
-- assumption that "the firms are profit-maximizing and don’t make contributions for reasons that do not benefit their bottom line" that the contribution is not for nothing...what they recevie, however is unclear @stratmann-2017 p.13
-- 2 motives on what campaign donors receive in return, influence , i.e. change mind, or support those cands. that have yours @Weschle_2022c pp.26-28 - small scale contributors do follow both methods.
-- 3 types of candidates receiving contribution, also what is the goal of the contributor - access to the candidate, influence elections, most likely to win
-  @stratmann-2005 p.146 @stratmann-2017 p.13

-To summarise... many different specifications needed, no clear consensus
+@Selling2023 @fouirnaies2014financial.
+When academic papers such as that of
+@Weschle_2022c include factors such as those above, increased campaign spending does relate to higher vote shares for representatives.

+Still, difficult to deduce as to which side the relationship comes from...

-- part of the reason there is no academic consensus is because of the nature of the studies, cross-sectionality design, where correlation between contributions and votes (aka that money buys votes) is given due to the support of similar interests, so we have simultaneousequation bias - p.1 @stratmann-2002
+- part of the reason there is no academic consensus (on causal relationship) is because of the nature of the studies, cross-sectionality design, where correlation between contributions and votes (aka that money buys votes) is given due to the support of similar interests, so we have simultaneousequation bias - p.1 @stratmann-2002 @burris2001two @chappell
-  @burris2001two @chappell
 - Important is to understand, from which side the causation runs...
   @stratmann-2002 p.1 @bronars-lott-1997
 - endogeneity issue...